 We recommend the patient contacts their practice if they haven’t heard from the hospital within a week of the referral.

 If a routine referral is necessary, the GP+ service will send details of your consultation to your GP practice, who will review the case and decide on the best course of action.
 They will make a referral if they feel it is needed.
 Alternatively, they may have the skills at the practice to manage your case themselves.
 Your practice will contact you about this.

 Can the GP+ service order tests?

 Yes.
-The doctors can order blood tests, scans and x-rays just like your own practice.
+The doctors can order blood tests just like your own practice.
 The results of those tests will go back to your own practice, so please contact them for your results.

 Can the GP+ service carry out blood tests?